DouglasMedeiros1/My_Projects_At_Fatec/README.md

       </tr>

   </table>
- <p align="center">* A classificação acima não refere-se a nota obtida durante o semestre, é apenas uma autoavalização com base no tempo, conhecimento e familiaridade que tive com a tecnologia.</p>
+ <p align="center">* The classification above does not refer to the grade obtained during the semester, it is just a self-assessment based on the time, knowledge and familiarity I had with technology.</p>

 <br>
 </details>
 <br>
-   <h6> SoftSkills Aprendidas: </h6>
+   <h6> SoftSkills Learned: </h6>
 <details>
 <summary> SoftSkills </summary>
 <br>
-<p> Aprendi sobre como gerir uma equipe na metodologia agil, desde gerenciar expectativas até a definir entregar e prazos. </p>
+<p> I learned about how to manage a team using the agile methodology, from managing expectations to defining deliverables and deadlines. </p>

-<p> Aprendi a como obter uma comunicação efetiva com o cliente, sabendo assim oque perguntar e como perguntar. </p>
+<p> I learned how to achieve effective communication with the client, thus knowing what to ask and how to ask. </p>

-<p> Aprendi a como tomar a liderança em um projeto, mostrando interesse e ajudando meus colegas a concluir suas tarefas. </p>
+<p> I learned how to take the lead on a project, showing interest and helping my colleagues complete their tasks. </p>

 </details>
 <br>
 <hr>

-<h3 id="3Semestre">Sistema Gerenciador de Ativos</h3>
+<h3 id="3Semestre">Asset Management System</h3>
-<h5> Equipe: <a href="https://github.com/BananaaScript">BananaScript </a>- SGA (Sistema Gerenciador de Ativos)</h5>
+<h5> Team: <a href="https://github.com/BananaaScript">BananaScript </a> - SGA (Asset Management System)</h5>
-<h4 > → 1º Semestre de 2024</h4>
+<h4 > → 1st Semester of 2024</h4>
 <br>
-<h4>Parceiro Acadêmico:</h4>
+<h4>Academic Partner:</h4>

 <p align="center"> <img src="https://youtan.com.br/wp-content/uploads/2020/03/logo-youtan.png" style="width: 35%;" alt="Youtan"> </p>

-<p align="center" ><a href="https://youtan.com.br/">Youtan: Conectando Oportunidades e Soluções</a></p>
+<p align="center" ><a href="https://youtan.com.br/">Youtan: Connecting Opportunities and Solutions</a></p>

 <br>

-<h5>Escopo do Projeto:</h5>
+<h5>Project Scope:</h5>

-<p>Este projeto pretende desenvolver um sistema gerenciador de ativos (SGA), proporcionando a uma empresa uma plataforma eficaz de gerenciamento de ativos, com funcionalidades intuitivas, o SGA simplifica o processo de gerenciamento dos ativos, garantindo uma administração eficiente.</p>
+<p>This project aims to develop an asset management system (SGA), providing a company with an effective asset management platform, with intuitive functionalities, the SGA simplifies the asset management process, ensuring efficient administration.</p >
 <br>

-<h5>Tecnologias Adotadas:</h5>
+<h5>Technologies Adopted:</h5>

 <div style="display: flex; flex-direction: row;">